MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 13. Click **Save** on this **Sub-label** blade.
 Then, on the **Policy: Global** blade, click **Save** again.

-    You now see your new sub-label, which is configured for visual markings and Azure RMS protection:
+    You now see your new sub-label, which is configured for visual markings and protection.
+For example:

     ![Azure Information Protection quick start tutorial step 3 - default policy configured](../media/info-protect-policy-configuredv2.png)